Skip to content

 19. Conservation set-aside area, including HCV area (ha)?

-28453 - The company reports the size of its conservation set-aside area, including High Conservation Value (HCV) area in its sustainability report and in its RSPO ACOP 2021.
+28513 - The company reports the conservation set-aside area, including the High Conservation Value (HCV) area in its latest sustainability report and its RSPO ACOP 2023.

 • Y